top of page

 I'm Erica Case.

-I play Rock 'N Roll rhythm guitar.
-I was taught to play acoustic guitar at the age of 12 by my grandmother and artist, Bessie Lanning.
-I got my first guitar and amp when I was 13 and have been playing over ever since.
+I was taught to play acoustic guitar at the age of 12 by my grandmother and long time musician, Bessie Lanning.
+I got my first electric guitar and amp when I was 13 and have been playing over ever since.

 Aside from some good friends that are talented musicians, I have never had a steady band.